 The tax reform law capped federal deductions of state, local and property taxes at $10,000, which could disproportionately affect residents of high-tax states such as New York, New Jersey and California.

-New Yorkers, for example, deducted an average of $21,000 in state and local taxes in 2014.2 That deduction would help you reach the itemization threshold easily.
-Capping the state, local and property tax deductions at $10,000 means that you could have more difficulty collecting enough deductions to itemize.
+New Yorkers, for example, deducted an average of $21,000 in state and local taxes in 2014.2 Those deductions helped taxpayers reach the itemization threshold easily.
+Capping the state, local and property tax deductions at $10,000 means that many taxpayers have more difficulty collecting enough deductions to itemize.
 And if you no longer reach the threshold to itemize, you won’t be able to deduct your charitable donations.

 What is the “bunching” strategy and how could it help me?